nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 #### `interface` vs `abstract class`

-* Use *inheritance* for types that shares its implementation
+* Use *inheritance* for types that share its implementation
-* Use `interface` for types that have idependent implementations
+* Use `interface` for types that have independent implementations
 * A `class`, or `struct` can implement multiple interfaces

 ```C#